 Transactions and Claims

-At the heart of the Verifiable Settlement Layer (VSL) lies the concept of claims—self-contained, verifiable units of information or computation.
+As stated earlier, at the heart of the VSL lies the concept of claims—self-contained, verifiable units of information or computation.
 A transaction in the VSL context is the process through which these claims are submitted, verified, and eventually settled across a decentralized set of validators.

 What is a Claim?

-A claim is a statement made by a client, intended to be verified by one or more verifiers.
+A claim is a statement made by a client and intended to be verified by one or more verifiers.
 Claims may carry data, represent computation results, attest to facts, or encode payments.

 Examples include: